ProvarTesting/provar-automation-versions/README.md

 ## Files Included

 ### `versions.js`
 This file contains a list of all Provar Automation versions along with their compatible Java versions.
 (Note: The key "javaVersion": "21" must be included for all Provar Automation versions 2.15.2 and above.
-For versions that support Java 11, this key is optional.)
+For versions that support Java 11, this key "javaVersion": "11" is optional.)

-### `java_versions.js`
-This file provides a comprehensive list of Java versions supported by Provar Automation.

 ## Usage
 Developers can refer to these files to verify available Provar Automation versions and their Java compatibility, ensuring smooth integration and setup.